 Their waitlist is long, and funding is their major hurdle.
 My Hope Chest is looking for corporate sponsors to create long-lasting, win-win partnerships.

 In addition to donations, My Hope Chest appreciates volunteer assistance and has multiple upcoming events.
 Check out their Facebook page for all of the details!
 Be sure to save the date for their amazing Glo Walk 5K Fun Run on Tampa's Riverwalk on April 14, 2018!

 They are also looking for new members for their board, which is a great opportunity to change the lives of their waiting list of women.
-Meet Alisa at our Hofbrauhaus event on Oct.
-12 in St. Pete to learn more about this organization and see how you can help.
+Meet Alisa at our Irish 31 Westchase event on March 29 to learn more about this organization and see how you can help.

 Our spotlight charity for September is Grow Into You Foundation, a Tampa-based non-profit that supports teens who have been part of the foster care system.
 Erin NeSmith is the founder who has a strong desire to make a positive impact on at-risk youth through relationship building, coaching and mentoring to support them in reaching their full potential.
 She holds a Professional Coaching Certification as a Life Coach and her passion for helping these teens shines through as she speaks of her work with them.

 The majority of teens that find themselves in foster care live in residential facilities rather than traditional homes because families are fearful of taking in a teen.

 These same teens often age out of the foster care system at 18 years old with little to no support.
 The possibilities ahead of them don't look like college, starting a family and financial stability.
 Their possibilities look more often like homelessness, human trafficking, hunger, drugs, jail and returning to the same foster care system- this time as a parent.

 Think of a teen you know...can you imagine he or she stepping into the world alone knowing that they don't have a soul to turn to?
 No family support system that cares about where they go or what they do?